enspiral/handbook/comms-guidelines.md

 Our tool for decision making.
 The assumption is everyone will see everything.
 A proposal passed on Loomio becomes network policy.

-Posting on Loomio in the main Enspiral group sends a notification out to everyone (nearly 300 people around the world), and so should be used judiciously.
+Posting on Loomio in the main Enspiral group sends a notification out to everyone (200+ people around the world), and so should be used judiciously.
 Tends to get noisy if we over-use it.

 Two categories of content appropriate for Loomio: a topic that could lead to a decision that affects the whole network, or important information everyone really needs to discuss.